cellajs/permission-manager/APIS.md

 );
 ```

+> Context: Extra info
-> *It's recommended that products are always attached to at least one parent.
+1. It's recommended that products are always attached to at least one parent.

 ## PermissionManager API